dylanhayes/dylanhayes.github.io/_posts/2020-01-26-Homesite-and-Site-Swap.md

 - News published here is considered a trusted source of organisation wide news, and the site is setup as organisation news site.
 - The SharePoint mobile app will go to this site if you hit the 'home' button.
 - The new SharePoint start page will take it's branding from this site.

-## Areas of confusion

-A homesite may be part of a hubsite, but you must un-enroll from the hub whilst you promote it.
-Depending on the structure and size of your intranet, you may decide the home site is either part of one of your existing hubs, or merits a hub all of its own for corporate level sites.

-You can of course have many hub sites, but there can be only one homesite.
-I haven't actually tried making another site into a homesite yet to see what happens.

-The homesite doesn't have to be at the root, but it makes a lot more sense that it is, so if somebody just types the root URL for your site they end up at the home site.

-Although you create a homesite from a regular communications sites, and it looks no different to a regular communication site, some blogs suggest you can create a new communications site from a template for an 'Organisation'.
-As of late Jan 2020, I can't see this feature on any of the tenants I have access to.
-Maybe I'm missing something?
-If I do spot how to do this, I'll amend the blog to document how.